StevenLomon/CS50-final-project/README.md

 And with that, the website was up and running securely with HTTPS!
 Once again, try it out here: http://istherearubberduckinthisimage.se (will be changed to HTTPS as soon as it is available!)

+## End-of-project Reflections and Improvements
+This was a fun project that could tap into my past education with some AI and my future Data Engineering aspirations with some image validation and Amazon S3, all with a nice ribbon with all of our unified love for rubber ducks 🦆

+I could also have my brother that is way more competent in Front-End make the web app look a bit nicer

+The domain will be upgraded to .com as soon as I have dispsable income haha.
+And I will implement the Camera feature in the future!
+The vision there is to enable to laptop camera and detect a rubber duck with added bounding boxes as soon as one enters the frame